AntonioModer/adonaac.github.io/source/documentation/solid/index.markdown

 {% title Description %}

-A physics solid used by Mogamett to create static collision bodies.
-It's just a normal {% text mg.Entity %}
+A physics solid used by fuccboiGDX to create static collision bodies.
+It's just a normal {% text fg.Entity %}
 class with an already initialized {% text PhysicsBody %} mixin.
 You can create your own instances whenever necessary, but usually the [Tilemap](/documentation/tilemap) (if you're using it) takes care of it via the
 {% call :generateCollisionSolids %} call.
 This class works only for the {% text engine %}, meaning in conjunction